Direct Student Loan Changes

 FSA Student Loan Ombudsman Office

-Via on-line assistance: http//studentaid.gov/repay-loans/disputes/prepare
+Via online assistance: studentaid.gov/repay-loans/disputes/prepare

 Via telephone: 877-557-2575